drob-xx/TopicTuner/README.md

 ## The Problem
 Out of the box, BERTopic relies upon HDBSCAN to cluster topics.
 Two of the most important HDBSCAN parameters, min_cluster_size and sample_size will almost always have a dramatic effect on cluster formation.
-They will determine the number of clusters created and the number of uncategorized records assigned to the -1 category.
-The resultant topic model will, more often than not, be constructed from a large and unmanageable number of topics.
-Additionally, the default setting often lead to a large percentage of documents not being assigned to a topic and therefore not contributing to the topic model itself.
+These parameters greatly effect the number of clusters created as well as the the number of documents assigned to the -1 category.
+The default parameters will, more often than not, result in an unmanageable number of topics.
+Additionally, documents assigned to the -1 category will not be used to determine topic vocabularly results.

 ## The Solution
 TopicTuner provides a TopicModelTuner class&#8201;&#8212;&#8201;a convenience wrapper for BERTopic Models that efficiently manages